-For Adjustment Periods commencing on or after July 1, 2015, optional Class A Market Participant Load Facilities are defined by the following criteria:
+For Adjustment Periods commencing on or after July 1, 2017, optional Class A Market Participant Load Facilities are defined by the following criteria:

 - The market participant is neither a licensed distributor nor a regulated consumer. - The market participant was a market participant throughout the applicable Base Period. - The market participant elects to be a Class A market participant for the load facility for the applicable Adjustment Period, or has made such an election for a prior Adjustment Period and the election has not been revoked.
-Written notice of the election must be made to the IESO no later than June 15 of the calendar year in which the Adjustment Period begins. - Throughout the applicable Base Period, the load facility is identified by NAICS code 493120 or a NAICS code commencing with the digits "21", "31", "32", "33", "518" or "1114".
-Information to establish that the load facility satisfies this requirement must be provided to the IESO no later than June 15 of the calendar year in which the Adjustment Period begins. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand for electricity for each load facility in a month, determined independently, exceeds an average of 3 megawatts but is less than or equal to an average of 5 megawatts for the applicable Base Period.
+Written notice of the election must be made to the IESO no later than June 15 of the calendar year in which the Adjustment Period begins. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand for electricity for each load facility in a month, determined independently, exceeds an average of 1 megawatt but is less than or equal to an average of 5 megawatts for the applicable Base Period.

-27 Demand in these references refers to Allocated Quantity of Energy Withdrawn (AQEW) from the IESO-controlled grid.
+&lt;sup>25 Demand in these references refers to Allocated Quantity of Energy Withdrawn (AQEW) from the IESO-controlled grid.